 DraftKings’ Wrigley application imminent

 FanDuel, which originally reached an agreement with the United Center to build the lounge in January, is not the only sportsbook looking to raise a pennant in a Chicago sports venue.
+(You can read our full FanDuel Sportsbook review here.)

 Construction is at an advanced stage at Wrigley Field, where DraftKings will have a two-story sportsbook adjacent to the “friendly confines” that is expected to begin accepting wagers on Opening Day next season.
 DraftKings has yet to submit a sports facility sports license application to the IGB, per the agency’s website.